digitallyinduced/ihp/Guide/controller.markdown

 ## Creating a new Controller

-We recommend to use the code generators for adding a new controller.
+We recommend using the code generators for adding a new controller.
 Using the GUI, you can open [http://localhost:8001/NewController](http://localhost:8001/NewController).
 Using the CLI run `new-controller CONTROLLER_NAME`.

 The following section will guide you through the manual process of creating a new controller.